 by Matthew L. Morgan

-Our industry has so much to celebrate.
-When modern tribal government gaming in Oklahoma began several decades ago, we did so with simple bingo halls situated in retrofitted buildings.
-Today, 35 tribal nations in Oklahoma currently operate more than 130 gaming facilities with approximately 72,850 electronic games, almost 5,300 bingo seats and other games.
-Our industry indirectly and directly supports tens of thousands of jobs for Oklahomans, most in our state’s rural communities.
-Tribal gaming operations include 20 casinos with hotels/resorts with a combined total of more than 5,000 rooms, and almost 500,000 sq. ft. of meeting, function and entertainment space.
+The Indian gaming industry of Oklahoma has so much to celebrate.
+When we think back to how modern tribal governmental gaming in our state began so many decades ago, it was with simple bingo halls situated in retrofitted buildings.
+Today, 35 tribal nations in Oklahoma operate more than 130 gaming facilities with approximately 72,850 electronic games that support tens of thousands of jobs for Oklahomans in our state’s rural communities.

-Additionally, all compacted tribes make direct payments to the State of Oklahoma in the form of exclusivity fees, 88 percent of which are used for education, benefiting all Oklahoma students.
-According to the state Office of Management and Enterprise Services and OIGA, Oklahoma tribes have remitted more than $2 billion in exclusivity fees to the state since 2006, the first year of collections.
-We are proud of our contributions and look forward to a bright future.
+Additionally, all compacted tribes make direct payments to the State of Oklahoma to pay for 100% of their monitoring duties in the form of annual oversight fees and monthly revenue sharing payments in the form of exclusivity fees.
+As required by the compact, the tribal exclusivity fees are earmarked for responsible gaming efforts and education, which benefit all Oklahoma students.
+Cumulatively, Oklahoma tribes have remitted more than $2.2 billion in exclusivity fees to the state since fiscal year 2006.
+We are extremely proud of our contributions and look forward to continuing to work with our partners for a bright future for our great state.

 Matthew L. Morgan is Chairman of the Oklahoma Indian Gaming Association.
 He can be reached by email at [email protected].